-Yes, many Eastern European countries make this dish using pork, chicken, or fish.
+Yes, many Eastern European countries make this dish using pork, chicken, or fish (see my Polish jellied fish recipe).
 It’s called hladetina in Croatia, pihtije in Serbia, pivtija in Macedonia, kholodets in Ukraine and Russia, pača in Bulgaria, răcitură in Romania, žolca in Slovenia, or muzhuzhi in Georgia.

 How Do I Store Leftover Aspic?